Coveo-Turbo/enhanced-pipeline-context/README.md

 Disclaimer: This component was built by the community at large and is not an official Coveo JSUI Component.
 Use this component at your own risk.

+This component is used to pass values inside the Coveo QueryBuilder's context.
+It accepts a context value in a dictionary format, for example, passing:

+context: {
+  data: 12345
+}

+Will allow you to access context.data from the Coveo Cloud Platform.

 ## Getting Started

 1. Install the component into your project.